gdmgent/Teaching-consensus/docs/consensus-css.md

 <!-- panels:end -->

+#### Mobile-first or Desktop-first?
+Use whichever makes most sense to the context of the project, but don't mix them within a project, as that makes the predictability of the outcome of the CSS unnecessarily complicated.

 ### White space
 The question we should ask ourselves here is: should the value grow, when the user makes the default font-size bigger?